dataGriff/DataGriff/source/_posts/HexoQuickNewPostAndDeploy.md

 ![Hexo Source Folder in Node.js Command Prompt](\images\HexoSourceFolder.png)

-Enter the command
+Enter the command:
 ```
 hexo new post test
 ```
 ![Hexo New Post Command in Node.js Command Prompt](\images\HexoNewPost.png)

-which will create a new post file called test.md.
+This will create a new post file called test.md.
 Don't close the node.js command prompt as you use it again at the end to deploy.

-Start Git bash on your source folder and check the status by using
+Start Git bash on your source folder and check the status by using:
 ```
 git status
 ```